alang100/SQL_Data_Cleaning/README.md

 - **Layoffs by Company:**
   Amazon, Google, and Meta were the companies with the largest layoffs in this dataset.

-  ## Exploratory Data Analysis
-After the dataset was cleaned, several exploratory queries were performed to uncover insights:

-- **Key Metrics:**
-  - Total layoffs: 383,659
-  - Total funds raised: $1.601 billion

-- **Trends Over Time:**
-  Layoffs peaked in January 2023, with 84,714 layoffs.
-Other significant periods included November 2022 and February 2023.

-- **Industries Affected:**
-  Consumer and Retail industries experienced the highest layoffs, with 44,782 and 43,613 layoffs, respectively.
-Manufacturing was the least impacted sector.

-- **Regional Impact:**
-  The USA and India recorded the highest layoffs, which aligns with their large populations and workforce sizes.

-- **Top Companies by Layoffs:**
-  Amazon, Google, and Meta were among the companies with the highest total layoffs.

 ## Major Insights
 - **COVID-19 Impact on Layoffs:**
   The pandemic and consequent lockdowns significantly affected layoffs, especially in the industries of Consumer, Retail, and Technology.